 Renee graduated from Swansea University in 2003 with a BA in Anthropology.
-She is a celebrated surfer, and presenter and documentary filmmaker.
+She is a celebrated surfer, and a presenter and documentary filmmaker.

 Choosing a university can be hard.
 What made Swansea University stand out?